brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 **Note:** This is a tutorial.
 It does not discuss the features of Discord in depth.
 However, it does touch on a few gotchas so you aren't caught off guard in the middle of a game session.
 For a more detailed explanation of what Discord is, click [here](https://discord.com/safety/360044149331-What-is-Discord)

 First, we'll create your server.
-Then, we'll create a new text channel specifically for communicating with your music bot and a new voice channel for private chats with players during your games.
+Second, we'll create a new text channel specifically for communicating with your music bot and a new voice channel for private chats with players.
 Then, we'll create some user roles for GMs and Players.
-Once we have those, we'll configure server and channel-specific permissions for those roles.
-This will give your server some structure.
-In the last section, you'll find a recommendation for a dice rolling bot.
+Once we have those, we'll configure server-wide and channel-specific permissions for those roles.
+That will give your server some structure.
+In the last section, you'll find a recommendation for a dice rolling bot!

 This will take about 25 minutes.
 Let's get going!